 Length: As long as needed

 This section is going to be the longest as it showcases how the project goals where achieved.
 Firstly, outline the design process steps and methods followed during the project outlines the layout of this section.
-Show your overall project steps, why you chose the methods you used, Recruiters want to see all the relevant design artifacts that you produced from sketches to visual mockups to prototypes.
+Show your overall project steps, why you chose the methods you used.
+Recruiters want to see all the relevant design artifacts that you produced from sketches to visual mockups to prototypes.
+Secondly, show how the project evolved through reviews and user feedback.
+I have put together a table that will hopefully guide your storytelling around each design deliverable.
+For each one speak on how the work evolved, was iterated on, or revised based on testing and stakeholder input.

 Here are some examples for showing the overall process: